Ingredients

 - 1 tsp white sugar (optional)

-- 1 cup tasty cheese or mozzarella cheese, freshly grated
+- 1 cup (125 g) freshly grated cheddar or mozzarella

 Instructions

-- Place the meatball ingredients in a large bowl, and mix until combined.
-Measure out a tbsp of mixture (using an ice cream scoop is helpful) and roll out the meatballs.
+- Place the meatball ingredients in a large bowl and mix until combined.
+Measure out a tablespoon of mixture (using an ice cream scoop is helpful) and roll the meat into balls.

-- Heat the olive oil in a large, ovenproof skillet on medium heat to make the sauce.
-Add the garlic and cook, stirring for 1 minute.
+- To make the sauce, heat the olive oil in a large, heavy-based ovenproof frying pan over medium heat.
+Add the garlic and cook, stirring, for 1 minute.

 - Add the passata, chicken stock, sugar, salt and pepper.
 Simmer for 2-3 minutes.